aditimavalankar/gc-batch-rl-locomotion/README.md

 ```

 For instance, to train an Ant for 2M timesteps using the data file
-`ant-on-policy-samples` with learning rate 0.001 and batch size 512, we do
+`ant-on-policy-samples` with learning rate 0.001 and batch size 512, do
 the following:

 ```